-Don’t think that reporting your job injury will immediately get you fired, or that you might feel better in the morning.
+Don't think that reporting your job injury will immediately get you fired or that you might feel better in the morning.
 Even if an accident seems minor, reporting it immediately will help in the event that your condition worsens over time.
-It also can help with the claims process, as you can have a paper trail for the timeline of your injury.
+It also can help with the claims process because you will have a paper trail for the timeline of your injury.

 The second most common mistake made by injured workers is failing to disclose any previous work injuries.
 Even if the previous accident seemed minor or you didn't report the previous injury out of concern for losing your job, any failure to report a past incident could result in losing your compensation completely.

-In fact, if you don’t file a report on previous injuries, it can be considered fraud.
-In cases of this nature, it’s entirely possible to not only lose your compensation, but you may even face repayment of worker’s compensation finances already received.
+In fact, if you don't file a report on previous injuries, it can be considered fraud.
+In cases of this nature, it's entirely possible to not only lose your compensation but you may even face repayment of worker's compensation benefits already received.

 When it comes to filling out medical history forms for a doctor's visit or speaking with an insurance adjuster or case manager, be transparent about any history of being hurt on the job.
 This obligation exists even when disclosing information regarding a condition that had nothing to do with your previous injury.

-The employer’s insurance company will use this information against your claim by saying that your injury was a pre-existing condition rather than the result of the current work injury.
-This is referred to as a major contributing cause (MCC), and it is a common objection.
-However, arguing about an MCC and whether or not it was work-related is much easier than fighting worker’s compensation fraud.
+The employer's insurance company will use this information against your claim by saying that your injury was a pre-existing condition rather than the result of the current work injury.
+This is referred to as a major contributing cause (MCC), and it is a common objection raised by insurers.
+However, arguing about an MCC and whether or not it was work-related is much easier than fighting worker's compensation fraud.

 What is Major Contributing Cause?